logo

 3. Kuy teav

-Kuv teav is a noodle dish in Cambodia, also a popular breakfast dish, often sold in street vendors.
+Kuy teav is a noodle dish in Cambodia, also a popular breakfast dish, often sold by street vendors.
 The broth of this dish is made from beef or pork bones, flavored with fried shallots, green onions, garlic and bean sprouts.
-Pork or beef balls are popular “toppings,” added immediately before serving.
+Pork or beef balls are popular toppings, added immediately before serving.

 This beef salad is made with slices of well-cooked beef marinated in lime juice with shallots, fish sauce, basil, mint, garlic, bell peppers and hot peppers.
 Due to its extremely rich flavor, it is often eaten as a bar snack.